UC Santa Barbara Gauchos men's basketball

 The UC Santa Barbara Gauchos men's basketball team is the basketball team that represents University of California, Santa Barbara in Santa Barbara, California, United States.
-The school's team currently competes in the Big West Conference.
+The school's team competes in the Big West Conference.
 The current head coach is Joe Pasternack.
+The Gauchos have appeared seven times in the NCAA tournament, most recently in 2023.

 The Blue–Green Rivalry

 The main rival of the UC Santa Barbara Gauchos men's basketball team is the Cal Poly Mustangs men's basketball team.
 The rivalry is a part of the larger Blue–Green Rivalry, which encompasses all sports from the two schools.